glennj/exercism.io/plsql/binary/README.md

 # Binary

+Welcome to Binary on Exercism's PL/SQL Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Convert a binary number, represented as a string (e.g. '101010'), to its decimal equivalent using first principles.

 Implement binary to decimal conversion.
 Given a binary input